KarthikSundar2002/KarthikSundar2002.github.io/blogindex.markdown

  6.  <b>Style</b>
       - Aim: to make good decisions on how I want to present myself via my clothing and appearance.

+### How I plan on doing it?

+The basic unit of my blog is a post.
+An experiment may consists of several posts or may end in a single post, it depends on the scope of the experiment.
+I plan on writing a post every week.
+Every post starts with an aim, followed by an story of myself trying to reach an conclusion.
+If the experiment is quite big for a single post, then the experiment will be separated into smaller ones.
+For some experiments, a background knowledge will be required.
+In these cases, I will mention them in the prerequisites section.
+I appreciate all form of discussion and collaboration.
+You can always approach me in any manner.
+If you have any suggestions for this blog, please contact me.
+If you want to suggest or oppose anything in any of my blog posts, you are always welcomed to do so.
+It would mean a lot if you too try out the experiments and give your feedback.

+I got nothing more to say..
+I hope you enjoy your time here!